Edit on GitHub

 5. Configure the Raspberry Pi

 a.
-Log in with default username(ubuntu) and password(ubuntu).
-After logged in, system will ask you to change the password.
+Log in with the default username (ubuntu) and password (ubuntu).
+After logging in, system will ask you to change the password.

 b.
-Open automatic update setting file.
+Open the automatic update settings file.

 $ sudo nano /etc/apt/apt.conf.d/20auto-upgrades